USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 8. CMAQ Input and Output Files
 ==========

-The input files for CMAQv5 consist of a domain definition file for all programs; two sets of file options for both ICON and BCON; two types of input files (WRF/MM5 and terrain) for MCIP; five mandatory and one optional input file for JPROC; and for CCTM, emissions, initial conditions, and boundary conditions files, six files that define the meteorological conditions to be simulated, and a photolysis rates file.
+The input files for CMAQ consist of a domain definition file for all programs; two sets of file options for both ICON and BCON; two types of input files (WRF/MM5 and terrain) for MCIP; five mandatory and one optional input file for JPROC; and for CCTM, emissions, initial conditions, and boundary conditions files, six files that define the meteorological conditions to be simulated, and a photolysis rates file.
 For most CCTM input, a separate data set is required for each horizontal domain that is modeled.
-When CMAQv5 is configured for in-line emissions and deposition, there are additional emissions input files that are required.
+When CMAQ is configured for in-line emissions and deposition, there are additional emissions input files that are required.
 CMAQ output files include a basic set of files with aerosol and gas-phase species concentrations, wet and dry deposition estimates, and visibility metrics, and an auxiliary set of output files for diagnosing model performance and in-line-calculated emissions.

 CMAQ Input Files
 ----------------

 This section describes each of the input files required by the various CMAQ programs.
 The section begins with a description of the grid definition file, which is used by several CMAQ programs, and then goes through a program-by-program listing of the CMAQ input file requirements.
 [Table 8‑1](#Table8-1) lists the source, file type, and temporal and spatial dimensions of each CMAQ input file.
 Sample disk space requirements for a desired input data set can easily be calculated from the information in [Table 8‑1](#Table8-1); each data record is four bytes.
 The I/O API file sizes can be calculated using the number of variables in a CMAQ file and the spatial and temporal coverage of the data.
-The user should consult the CMAQv5 release notes for additional file information.
+The user should consult the CMAQ release notes for additional file information.

 <a id=Table8-1></a>